 Bushrod Washington's official Court portrait.

 In addition to his court service, Bushrod would inherit Mt.
 Vernon from his famous uncle George after the latter's death in 1799.
-In his later years he helped to found the American Colonization Society and served as its first president, advocating the return of freed blacks back to Africa where they could gain more freedom.
+In the latter portion of his life, Washington helped to found the American Colonization Society and served as its first president, advocating the return of freed blacks back to Africa where they would gain more freedom.
 Washington served one of the longest tenures in Supreme Court history (over 31 years) and was described as a "short untidy man who liked snuff and suffered from ill health."
-He died while attending a circuit court proceeding in Philadelphia on November 26, 1829 at the age of 67.
+He died while attending a circuit court proceeding in Philadelphia on November 26, 1829, at the age of 67.
 He was later interred on the grounds of Mt.
 Vernon in Fairfax County, Virginia.

 Bushrod W. Lott, 1826-1886